December 15-23, 2018

 On the walk back to the hotel, I noticed my stomach felt a little queasy.
 By the time I reached the hotel, I realized I had finally achieved the proverbial revenge of Pachamama and Pachapapa.
 I felt better, then worse, and feared I'd be unable to fly.

 Immediately upon exiting my taxi to the airport, I dropped on my hands and knees and conveniently heaved into a gutter directly behind the car.
 Unflinching, the driver simultaneously informed me between bursts that he expected 100 soles, which is about 60 more than the usual fare since it was the hotel's cab.
-That bastard.
+And they say Gringos are cold.

 Thankfully, I had no further convulsive incidents on the plane (a few manageable ones), but my nausea and dehydration made me anxious to arrive home from such a confined space for a six-hour flight.